shrutiebony/shrutiebony/README.md

 #### 🔹 FastAPI Excel Automation System
 - Delivered a backend system to **read and update Excel sheets reliably**.
-- Learned and led the team on creating an enterprise FastAPI project from scratch, proving adaptability and quick upskilling.
+- Learned and led the team on creating an enterprise FastAPI project from scratch with mongoDB database.

 ---